 Have a Cup of Coffee.

-Some studies have indicated that caffeine might wake a person up from general anesthesia up to 60% faster than without it, so if you are suffering from mental fogginess a day or two after your surgery, a cup of coffee or caffeinated tea might provide you with just the jolt that you need to start to come out of it.
+Some have indicated that caffeine might wake a person up from general anesthesia up to 60% faster than without it, so if you are suffering from mental fogginess a day or two after your surgery, a cup of coffee or caffeinated tea might provide you with just the jolt that you need to start to come out of it.

 - You definitely don’t want to overdo it, since too much caffeine can also lead to dehydration, but a single cup of coffee or tea shouldn’t pose any serious risk.